freenet-actions/setup-github-cli/README.md

 GitHub CLI is the command line tool of GitHub ([see the manual](https://cli.github.com/manual/)).

 This action sets up GitHub CLI tool.
-It downloads GitHub CLI binaries from https://github.com/cli/cli/releases and adds path to PATH
+It downloads GitHub CLI binaries from https://github.com/cli/cli/releases and adds path to PATH.

+If you're using GitHub-hosted runners in your workflow, you probably don't need this (see "Included Software" on https://github.com/actions/runner-images).

 # Usage